-You wouldn’t think twice about installing antivirus software to protect the info stored on your computer, so why should your phone be any different?
+You wouldn’t think twice about installing anti-anti-virus software to protect your computer, so why should your phone be any different?

 Manufacturers like Samsung and Huawei have pre-installed anti-virus protection, but you can get anti-virus apps too.
 They check for any threats or harmful software that you may have downloaded by mistake.
 If you find anything suspicious, you can remove it using the app too.

 Just remember to download any anti-virus apps from a trusted source like Google Play Store or the App Store.

 Check app permissions

 What are app permissions anyway?
 They’re those pop-ups that you quickly tap “okay” to when trying to download a new app.
 It might not seem very important, but they determine exactly what your new app can access once installed.
 So, it’s a good idea to pay attention to what you’re allowing.

 If you want to check which permissions you’ve already agreed to, you can find them in your phone settings.
 You can change them there too, if you need to.

 Watch out for open Wi-Fi networks

 Open or public Wi-Fi networks can be a welcome sign – especially if you’re desperately trying to save your precious data allowance.
-But, before you connect and start checking work emails or your online banking – remember that an open Wi-Fi network isn’t a secure one and connecting could put your info at risk.
+But before you connect and start checking work emails or your online banking – remember that open Wi-Fi networks aren’t secure.
+Connecting to one could put your info at risk.

 These mobile phone security tips will help to keep your phone and the information stored on it, safe and secure.